Locations:

 Acute Heart Failure

-Acute heart failure is a sudden, life-threatening condition in which the heart is unable to do its job.
-The heart is still beating, but it cannot deliver enough oxygen to meet the body’s needs.
+Acute heart failure is a sudden, life-threatening condition in which your heart is unable to do its job.
+Your heart is still beating, but it can’t deliver enough oxygen to meet your body’s needs.
 This condition requires emergency medical care.
+People with acute heart failure often spend several days in the hospital and receive oxygen and medicines.

 Overview